Sunstone Hotel Investors Inc. (SHO) Shares Down Despite Recent Market Volatility

 Morgan Stanley, on the other hand, stated in their research note that they expect to see SHO reach a price target of $10.
 The rating they have provided for SHO stocks is “Underweight” according to the report published on December 05th, 2022.

-During the last 5 trading sessions, SHO rose by +4.34%, which changed the moving average for the period of 200-days by -7.36% in comparison to the 20-day moving average, which settled at $10.72.
-In addition, Sunstone Hotel Investors Inc. saw 9.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SHO fell by -1.80%, which changed the moving average for the period of 200-days by -11.28% in comparison to the 20-day moving average, which settled at $10.61.
+In addition, Sunstone Hotel Investors Inc. saw 7.45% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading